jivesoftware/jive-release/README.md

 #### issueTracker

 Which type of issue tracker is being used for the project.
-Must be either `"trac"` or `"github"`.
+Must be either `"trac"`, `"github"` or `"jira"`.

 #### contributorReportId